Hon. Thelton E. Henderson Social Justice Prize

 The nominee should have (1) demonstrated a commitment to social justice through use of the law to challenge social inequities, and shown creativity in developing legal strategies to advance social justice; (2)made a significant contribution to under-represented and/or disadvantagedcommunities; and (3) engaged in work that reflects the personal and professional intellectual rigor, integrity, courage and vision that are distinctive of the Honorable Thelton E. Henderson

-The 2012 prize will be presented at an awards ceremony in fall.
+The 2013 prize will be presented at an awards ceremony in spring 2014.

 2011 Hilary G. Armstrong '04